 How Is the Value of the Totaled Motorcycle Determined?

-When the insurance company declares a total loss, they determine its value using data from various sources like the National Automobile Dealers Association (NADA) or Kelley Blue Book.
-An insurance adjuster will also take into account the selling price of similar models in your area.
+When an insurance company declares a total loss, they determine its value using data from sources like NADA or Kelley Blue Book.
+Adjusters also consider the selling price of similar models in your area.

-Lastly, the estimated cost of salvage is deducted from the total value, as the insurance company typically assumes ownership of the totaled bike.
+Recent mods, upgrades, or improvements with receipts can increase the bike’s value for insurance purposes.
+The salvage cost is then deducted from the total value, as the insurance company usually takes ownership of the totaled bike.

 How Much Is an Insurance Company Required to Pay Out for a Totaled Motorcycle?